May 3, 2025

 Packing

-Standardized instructions, inspection
+Standardized instructions, checks

-Safe shipping preparation
+Secure shipping preparation

 Shipping

-Final check, scanner capture
+Final inspection, scanner capture

 Error-free shipping